Maharaj Ki Jai Ho!

 Maharaj Ki Jai Ho!
-(Hail the King!) is an Indian television science fiction sitcom series that ran from 23 March 2020 to 20 May 2020 on Star Plus, later shifted to Star Utsav and streams on digital platform Disney+ Hotstar.
+(Hail the King!) is an Indian television science fiction sitcom series that ran from 23 March 2020 to 20 May 2020 on StarPlus, later shifted to Star Utsav and streams on digital platform Disney+ Hotstar.
 It starred Satyajeet Dubey in the main lead role of Sanjay.
 The telecast of the show was hampered due to its low ratings during COVID-19 pandemic and the show had to decline without completing its story in May 2020.

 Plot

 Sanjay, a small-time pickpocket hailing from Delhi travels back in time via a portal accidentally opened by the time machine of scientist Dr. Albert D'Souza to the period of Mahabharat during Dhritarashtra's reign in Hastinapur and causes chaos in the region.
-Sanjay crosses path with Sunaina, a thief (later revealed to be the Princess of Suryagarh) where love blossoms.
-The journey follows comedy and romance taking place in his life there and his eventual escape.
+Sanjay crosses path with Sunaina, a thief (later revealed to be the Princess of Suryagarh) and love blossoms between them.
+Sanjay's journey afterwards is one of comedy and romance taking place in his life there and his eventual escape.